dpc10ster/RJafrocBook/docs/10-ORH-analysis.md

 (\#eq:UsefulTheorem)
 \end{equation}

-The first part of the above equation is general, the second part specializes to the OR single-reader multiple-treatment model where the variances are equal and likewise all covariances in \@ref(eq:ExampleSigma) are equal) The correlation  $\rho_1$ is defined by (the reason for the subscript 1 on $\rho$  is the same as the reason for the subscript 1 on  $Cov_1$, which will be explained later):
+The left part of the above equation is general, the right part specializes to the OR single-reader multiple-treatment model where the variances are equal and likewise all covariances in \@ref(eq:ExampleSigma) are equal) The correlation  $\rho_1$ is defined by (the reason for the subscript 1 on $\rho$  is the same as the reason for the subscript 1 on  $Cov_1$, which will be explained later):

 $$\rho_1=\frac{Cov_1}{Var}$$